 Real-time PCR of Genomic DNA Isolation with E.Z.N.A.® Tissue DNA Kit

 Figure 2.
 Genomic DNA was isolated from 10 mg of rat kidney with Omega Bio-tek’s E.Z.N.A.® Tissue DNA Kit.
-Serial dilutions of recovered genomic DNA were used as templates for real-time PCR amplification of a 100 bp fragment of te GAPDH gene with SYBR® Green labeling.
+Serial dilutions of recovered genomic DNA were used as templates for real-time PCR amplification of a 100 bp fragment of the GAPDH gene with SYBR® Green labeling.
 Each reaction was performed in triplicate.
-The fluorescence versus cycle number is plotted to the right and the 5 curves correspond to the input DNA template amounts of 10, 2, 0.4, 0.08, and 0.0016 ng.
+The fluorescence versus cycle number is plotted and the 5 curves correspond to the input DNA template amounts of 10, 2, 0.4, 0.08, and 0.0016 ng.

 Genomic DNA Yield From Mouse Liver